Engadine Line: Geomorphology

 A transition from brittle faulting on the Engadine Line to ductile deformation in the western Bregaglia Valley might explain why the Engadine Line does not appear to continue there.
 Slope instability that causes frequent landslides and deformation in rock formations of the Bregaglia Valley may related to activity of the Engadine Line.
 Structural lineaments related to the Engadine Line can be traced as far as the Valle San Giacomo west of the Bregaglia.

 Geologic history

 Movement along the Engadine Line commenced during or before the late Oligocene but post-dates the cooling of the Bergell pluton 28 million years ago.
 Movement took place during the Oligocene before probably ceasing during the Miocene and has been attributed to the so-called "Turba phase" of extensional development of the Alps.
 The movement along the Engadine Line and Inntal faults influenced the course of the Inn River, allowed its watershed to expand southwestwards, and altered drainages during the Sarmatian.
+The weak rock along the fault was easily eroded by glaciers, and glacial erosion eventually formed the Engadine valley along the fault.